Biya-dev/Biya-dev/README.md

 ## About Me

-- Student developer from Sweden
+- Student developer from Swe
 - Interested in web development, IoT, dashboards, and embedded systems
 - I build practical projects with real use cases
 - Current main focus: Smart Window Monitoring System